Skip to content

 Children playing lawn games | © National Trust Images/James Dobson

-Food and Drink at Tinkley Gate
+Eating and drinking at Tinkley Gate

 Enjoy everything from hot and cold drinks, ice cream, cakes, sandwiches, pizza and focaccia at the Tinkley Gate cafe.
 Indoor and outdoor seating is available, with large tables, as well as plenty of picnic spots across the site.
 For more information on our food, drink and shopping offer at Tinkley, visit this page.

-A couple with a dog walking at Tinkley Gate
+A lady with a baby eating in the cafe at Tinkley Gate

-A family day out at Tinkley Gate, Woodchester Park | © National Trust Images/James Beck
+Eating in the cafe area at Tinkley Gate, Woodchester Park | © National Trust Images/James Beck

 A view of Woodchester Mansion on a sunny day in Woodchester Park, surrounded by green and brown trees in autumn